lmorg/murex/INSTALL.md

 instances these bugs are significant to the user experience of _murex_ and cannot be worked around.
 The recommended approach for running _murex_ on Windows is to use a Linux port of the shell on a POSIX compatibility layer such as WSL or Cygwin.
-Please see (docs/FAQ.supported-platforms.md) for more details.
+Please see the [supported platforms document](docs/FAQ.supported-platforms.md) for more details.

 ## Pre-Compiled Binaries (HTTPS download)